domkvv/TOPSIS/README.md

 ### Short description

 The application uses the TOPSIS method to compare skiing hotels.
-It allows the user to select their preferences based on few particular features, compares the possible options and finds the most suitable one.
+It compares 3 options based on few particular features and finds the most suitable one.

 The user can compare the hotels in terms of:
 - price (£)